secretstartups/handbook/support/license-and-renewals/workflows/lr_request_automation.html.md

 1. Create a feature request for this functionality, if it already exists you can skip this step.
 1. Create an issue on the [mechanizer issue](https://gitlab.com/gitlab-com/support/toolbox/mechanizer/-/issues) tracker and link the feature request.
-Include all details about the process you want automated, add sample issues and all relevant information.
+Include all details about the process you want automated.
+Add sample issues and all relevant information.
 1. Your issue will be reviewed by the [mechanizer](https://gitlab.com/gitlab-com/support/toolbox/mechanizer) project owners and approved by a support manager to proceed.
 1. Depending on complexity your request can take from 3 days to 1 week to be completed.
 1. Once completed it will be added to the list of [L&R tools](https://gitlab-com.gitlab.io/support/toolbox/forms_processor/LR/).